japila-books/spark-sql-internals/docs/spark-sql-DDLUtils.md

   action: String): Unit
 ----

-`verifyPartitionProviderIsHive` requests the given link:spark-sql-CatalogTable.adoc[CatalogTable] for the link:spark-sql-CatalogTable.adoc#identifier[TableIdentifier] that is in turn requested for the table name.
+`verifyPartitionProviderIsHive` requests the given spark-sql-CatalogTable.md[CatalogTable] for the spark-sql-CatalogTable.md#identifier[TableIdentifier] that is in turn requested for the table name.

-`verifyPartitionProviderIsHive` throws an `AnalysisException` when link:hive/configuration-properties.adoc#spark.sql.hive.manageFilesourcePartitions[spark.sql.hive.manageFilesourcePartitions] configuration property is disabled (`false`) and the input `CatalogTable` is a <<isDatasourceTable, data source table>>:
+`verifyPartitionProviderIsHive` throws an `AnalysisException` when hive/configuration-properties.md#spark.sql.hive.manageFilesourcePartitions[spark.sql.hive.manageFilesourcePartitions] configuration property is disabled (`false`) and the input `CatalogTable` is a <<isDatasourceTable, data source table>>:

 ```
 [action] is not allowed on [tableName] since filesource partition management is disabled (spark.sql.hive.manageFilesourcePartitions = false).
 ```

-`verifyPartitionProviderIsHive` throws an `AnalysisException` when the link:spark-sql-CatalogTable.adoc#tracksPartitionsInCatalog[tracksPartitionsInCatalog] of the given `CatalogTable` is disabled (`false`) and the input `CatalogTable` is a <<isDatasourceTable, data source table>>:
+`verifyPartitionProviderIsHive` throws an `AnalysisException` when the spark-sql-CatalogTable.md#tracksPartitionsInCatalog[tracksPartitionsInCatalog] of the given `CatalogTable` is disabled (`false`) and the input `CatalogTable` is a <<isDatasourceTable, data source table>>:

 ```
 [action] is not allowed on [tableName] since its partition metadata is not stored in the Hive metastore.
 To import this information into the metastore, run `msck repair table [tableName]`
 ```

-NOTE: `verifyPartitionProviderIsHive` is used when `AlterTableAddPartitionCommand`, `AlterTableRenamePartitionCommand`, `AlterTableDropPartitionCommand`, `AlterTableSetLocationCommand`, link:spark-sql-LogicalPlan-TruncateTableCommand.adoc[TruncateTableCommand], link:spark-sql-LogicalPlan-DescribeTableCommand.adoc[DescribeTableCommand], and `ShowPartitionsCommand` commands are executed.
+NOTE: `verifyPartitionProviderIsHive` is used when `AlterTableAddPartitionCommand`, `AlterTableRenamePartitionCommand`, `AlterTableDropPartitionCommand`, `AlterTableSetLocationCommand`, spark-sql-LogicalPlan-TruncateTableCommand.md[TruncateTableCommand], spark-sql-LogicalPlan-DescribeTableCommand.md[DescribeTableCommand], and `ShowPartitionsCommand` commands are executed.

 === [[isDatasourceTable]] `isDatasourceTable` Utility